How Assessment Works

-PTL certification is a structured process: data collection, independent engine analysis, composite scoring, and report delivery.
+PTL assessment is a structured process: data collection, independent engine analysis, composite scoring, and report delivery.
 Each step is documented before the engagement begins.

 Data collection